What Is Crack Cocaine?

 Because drug cravings can be intense, many people turn back to crack cocaine or other drugs to self-medicate unpleasant symptoms.
 When symptoms are severe, a medically-supervised detox program can help a person remain drug-free during withdrawal and detox.
 The goal of a medically-supervised detox program is to provide maximum safety and comfort during the worst of withdrawal, while also preparing the person for further treatment.

-Those addicted to crack cocaine are likely struggling with polydrug use, meaning they abuse more than one substance.
+Those addicted to crack cocaine are likely struggling with polydrug use, meaning they use more than one substance.
 Because addiction is a complex brain disease with environmental and biological factors, effective treatment must address all the issues a person faces.
 This includes co-occurring disorders and other mental illnesses.

 Addiction treatment usually involves a combination of medications and behavioral therapy.
 Currently, there are no government-approved medications to treat crack cocaine addiction.
 However, researchers are constantly exploring new medications to help combat crack cocaine addiction and dependence.